-"We often spend most of our time protecting the skin on our face and body and forget about the most vulnerable area—our head and scalp," observes Dr. Kan Cao, scientist, anti-aging authority, and founder of Bluelene.
-"People fail to remember this location and are not attracted to the idea of putting a thick cream or sticky spray on through their hair to get to the skin of the scalp," notes Dr. Lian Mack, MD, Board-Certified Dermatologist.
+"We often spend most of our time protecting the skin on our face and body and forget about the most vulnerable area—our head and scalp," observes Dr. Kan Cao, scientist and founder of Bluelene.
+Board certified dermatologist Lian Mack, MD, echoes this.
+"People fail to remember this location and are not attracted to the idea of putting a thick cream or sticky spray on through their hair to get to the skin of the scalp," he says.
 "Products like Jane Iredale's Powder-Me SPF Dry Sunscreen offer a cosmetically elegant, effective delivery system to prevent sunburn."

 Hair is not always going to be the best protection against harmful UVA and UVB rays, warns Sarah Akram, a master facialist and esthetician.
 "Make sure to wear a hat or remember to apply sunscreen to your scalp," she advises.
 "There are spray or mist sunscreens designed for scalp and hair protection."
 One of our favorites is this mineral part and scalp powder.

-We know that the neck is one of the first places to show signs of aging, so protecting our neck and decolletage from the sun is just as important as including it in our daily skincare routine.
-"I always suggest when you apply your daily SPF in the morning to your face make sure to extend to your neck and decolletage," advises Cao.
+We know that the neck is one of the first places to show signs of aging, so protecting our neck and décolletage from the sun is crucial.
+"When you apply your daily SPF in the morning to your face, make sure to extend it to your neck and decolletage," advises Dr. Cao.

 "During the summer months, we often cover most of our body but forget the edges around our buttocks," says Aalam.
 "Swimsuits are getting smaller and smaller, so make sure to apply sunscreen before you head to the beach."
-She advises applying sunscreen on your butt, even where your swimsuit will cover (while avoiding your lady parts), and across your breasts to ensure coverage under your swimsuit.
+She advises applying sunscreen on your entire butt to ensure coverage under your swimsuit.